mathbird7283/rpigpsthingy/README.md

 # CONTRIBUTORS

-Owen Goff (goffo@rpi.edu), with some assistance from Avi Weinstock If anyone else is interested in helping, shoot me an email!
+Owen Goff (goffo@rpi.edu), with some assistance from Avi Weinstock.
+If anyone else is interested in helping, shoot me an email!

 # DESCRIPTION